-Factor Guidelines removing sources of electrical interference, and ensuring that all hardware is operating correctly.
+Factor Guidelines bandwidth.
+Bridges and adapters discard packets when they become congested.
+You can reduce packet loss by controlling queuing, as previously described.
+Packets are also discarded when they become damaged in transit.
+You can control this problem by observing LAN hardware configuration rules, removing sources of electrical interference, and ensuring that all hardware is operating correctly.
 The retransmission timeout rate, which is a symptom of packet loss, must be less than 1 timeout in 1000 transmissions for OpenVMS Cluster traffic from one node to another.
 LAN paths that are used for high-performance applications should have a significantly lower rate.
 Monitor the occurrence of retransmission timeouts in the OpenVMS Cluster.
 Reference: For information about monitoring the occurrence of retransmission timeouts, see VSI OpenVMS Cluster Systems Manual .
 Switch or bridge recovery delay Choose switches or bridges with fast self-test time and adjust them for fast automatic reconfiguration.
 This includes adjusting spanning tree parameters to match network requirements.
 Reference: Refer to VSI OpenVMS Cluster Systems Manual for more information about LAN bridge failover.
 Bandwidth All LAN paths used for OpenVMS Cluster communication must operate with a nominal bandwidth of at least 10 Mb/s.
 The average LAN segment utilization should not exceed 60% for any 10-second interval.
-For Gigabit Ethernet and 10Gigabit Ethernet configurations, enable jumbo frames where possible.
+For configurations that allow for faster speeds, enable jumbo frames where possible.
 Traffic isolation Use switches or bridges to isolate and localize the traffic between nodes that communicate with each other frequently.
 For example, use switches or bridges to separate the OpenVMS Cluster from the rest of the LAN and to separate nodes within an OpenVMS Cluster that communicate frequently from the rest of the OpenVMS Cluster.
 Provide independent paths through the LAN between critical systems that have multiple adapters.
 Packet size Ensure that the LAN path supports a data field of at least 4474 bytes end to end.
-For Gigabit Ethernet devices using jumbo frames, set NISCS_MAX_PTKSZ to 8192 bytes.
+For faster Ethernet devices using jumbo frames, set NISCS_MAX_PTKSZ to 8192 bytes.
 Some failures cause traffic to switch from an LAN path that supports a large packet size to a path that supports only smaller packets.
 It is possible to implement automatic detection and recovery from these kinds of failures.